theresa-m/class-init-experiments/README.md

 # Getting hotspot information on class memory

 ## Klass size from Xlog
+*note: this klass value is actually the length of ClassFileStream data
 - Klass: Represents object metadata information, a VM level representation of a Java class
 - Wildcards aren't being recognized on my machine (`-Xlog:class*=debug)
 - Number of Klass bytes: `-Xlog:class+load=debug`